schickm/lwlightning.org/swimteam-handbook/home-away-meets.md

 #### Away meets

 We will provide one way transportation to the away meets unless you are notified by email.
-A sign up sheet is usually in the all purpose room at the pool during the week prior to the meet.
-Please make sure you are on the "Email list".
+All Meet sign ups are done on line at the beginning of the season using a link provided.
+Any Changes on line must be made the week prior to the meet.
+These changes affect the entire age group your swimmer is in.
+A lot of entries including relays must be altered by the coach Please make sure you are on the "Email list".
 The bus leaves from the lot in front of the pool.
 Parents are encouraged to attend in order to watch their swimmers participate and bring them home.&nbsp; When necessary transportation can be provided to and from the meet. &nbsp; Directions to Away Meets are provided in the "Maps" section of this website.